leah-massey/Borrow-My-Garden/README.md

 <p>We set up a React framework from scratch for this project. </p>
 <p>We used MongoDB Atlas.</p>
+<p>Another new technology that we introduced to this project was Chakra.
+This was to aid the final design styling of the application. i think with a little more time for learning, there is much more to gain from this tool</p>

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>